dpvertech/dpvertech/SJC2_Server_Setup.md

 - rl-ignition01
 - rl-ignition02

-YOu login with the username: `nvidian`
+You login with the username: `nvidian`

-Password can be found in the Lastpass Notes for both machines.
+The password can be found in the Shared Project Library in LastPass under the 'NVIDIA' project.
+There is a secure note named 'NVIDIA Server'.
 Reach out to David Folkner if you do not have access to this information in LastPass.

 ### Tunneling